Trial highlights: Acquittal, anger and a curve ball

 The day was expected to proceed quickly to a final vote.
 But late Friday, a statement from a Republican congresswoman scrambled proceedings and sent the Senate into recess.

-Rep. Jamie Herrera Beutler of Washington state detailed a conversation she had with House Minority Leader Kevin McCarthy following the Jan 6. attack that revealed Trump was uninterested in quelling the mob as it rampaged thorough the Capitol.
+Rep. Jaime Herrera Beutler of Washington state detailed a conversation she had with House Minority Leader Kevin McCarthy following the Jan 6. attack that revealed Trump was uninterested in quelling the mob as it rampaged thorough the Capitol.

 Herrera Beutler said McCarthy told her that he spoke with Trump by phone during the attack, urgently requesting that Trump call off his supporters.